tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 The "the" form works the same way as the "()" form shown above, and you can use the two forms interchangeably for *built-in functions* with fewer than two parameters.
-The LiveCode Dictionary entry for each built-in function shows how to write both forms.
+The syntax Dictionary entry for each built-in function shows how to write both forms.

 You can use the "the" form for built-in functions, but not for custom